-NB Due to the coronavirus outbreak and the cancellation of the main festival, there will now be a virtual awards ceremony where winners will be announced.
+NB Due to the coronavirus outbreak and the cancellation of the main festival, winners were announced by Facebook.

-Our Poetry Competition is open to all writers of poetry aged 18 and over.
-We are looking for unique voices, precise use of language, powers of observation and use of fresh imagery, and qualities such as lyricism and rhythm.
+Our Poetry Competition was open to all writers of poetry aged 18 and over.
+We were looking for unique voices, precise use of language, powers of observation and use of fresh imagery, and qualities such as lyricism and rhythm.

 1st Prize £60

 The winning poets will be invited to read at the festival in May 2020.

 The poetry prize is run by Oakwood Literature Festival.
 We aim to promote all forms of creative writing and have a particular interest in providing a platform for the poetic word.

 - Poems should be not more than 30 lines (excluding the title).